DanielSiefert/UdacityDevopsNanoDegree/README.md

-This project uses a centralized image repository to manage images built in the project.
-After a clean build, images are pushed to DockerHub.

-When repo is used with CircleCI the Dockerfile and HTML is checked against a linter as part of a Continuous Integration step
+This project pulls together techniques used to run containers in various different manners from the simplest running of a container using docker to running the same container in a 3 node kubernetes cluster on AWS's EKS.
+In addition to showing how to run a container, the project can introduce the basics of continuous integration when linked with CircleCI

 Takes a Dockerfile and creates a Docker container in the pipeline.